wyang342/detention/README.md

 Release 1 - Detention
 -----------------
-* Write "I will never mutate state or props directly" 100 times
+* Write "I will never mutate state or props directly" 100 times.
+In other words create a component and reuse it 100 times.

 Release 2 - Style
 -------------